zbo14/socksproxy/README.md

 `$ socksproxy init`

-Create a directory with the SSH keys and `known_hosts` file.
+Create directories with the SSH keys, SSH config, and `known_hosts` file.

+The SSH config is copied from the reference file `./ssh_config`.
+Once initialized, you can make config changes in `./etc/ssh/ssh_config` (e.g. change `DynamicForward`).

-The directory will be mounted as a volume inside the container when the proxy starts.
+The directories will be mounted as volumes inside the container when the proxy starts.

 This command only needs to run once.